 Benefits of cancer massage

-More and more, clinical research is showing the benefits for massage during cancer.
+More and more, clinical research is showing the benefits of massage during cancer.
 Cancer massage helps with:

 More restful sleep.